-Testing the sixth alternative hypothesis is to test whether the number of directors moderates the effect of profitability on firm value.
-Directly, the number of directors has a significant positive effect and profitability does not significantly affect firm value.
-However, the results of the residual test are inversely proportional, that the number of directors has no significant negative effect.
+Testing the sixth alternative hypothesis is 20 test whether the number of directors moderates the effect of profitability on firm value.
+Directly, the number of di117 tors has a significant positive effect and profitability does not significantly affect firm value.
+However, the results of the resided test are inversely proportional, that the number of directors has no significant negative effect.
 This means that the number of directors does not moderate profitability in influencing firm value.
 When referring to existing empirical data, the average number of directors is 5 people, greater than 2 people and less than 7 people.
 Should the number of directors greater than two people can make work more efficient, because there is a separation of the main functions in the company.
 In addition, members of the board of directors should not do work that is not in their field, because their duties and responsibilities are clear.
 Unfortunately, in reality, the number of directors of financial sector companies does not moderate profitability in influencing firm value.
-These results indicate that the number of perform better coordination, directors cannot communication, and decision making, so that the value of the company does not increase.
+These results indicate that the number of directors cannot perform better 14 coordination, communication, and decision making, so that the value of the company does not increase.

-The seventh alternative hypothesis testing is to test whether the ratio of independent commissioners significantly moderates the effect of ROA on firm value.
-Directly, neither ROA nor the ratio of independent commissioners have a significant negative effect.
+The seventh alternative hypothesis testing is to test whether the ratio of 38 hdependent commissioners significantly moderates the effect of ROA on firm value.
+Directly, neither ROA nor the ratio of independent commissione 19 ave a significant negative effect.
 On the other hand, the results of the residual test show that the ratio of independent commissioners has no significant positive effect.
-This means that the ratio of independent commissioners does not moderate the effect of profitability on firm value.
-These results indicate that the signal theory states that a high ratio of independent commissioners will improve supervisory function of corporate governance, thereby providing confidence to investors to increase investment and firm value.
+This means that the ratio 11 independent commissioners does not moderate the effect of profitability on firs value.
+These results indicate that the signal theory states that a high ratio of independent commissioners will improve the supervisory function of c20 orate governance, thereby providing confidence to investors to increase investment and firm value.
 Unfortunately this statement does not show the truth.
 The possible reason is that empirically the financial sector companies have an average independent commissioner ratio of 51 percent, which is greater than 30 percent of the independent commissioner's ratio.
 However, the company's profitability on average is only 0.006 percent, far below the risk-free interest rate, so that the ratio of independent commissioners cannot increase supervision effectively, because they do not have the capability and competence in finance or accounting.